 Minster Cleaning is a full member of the bfa and has been for many years.
 The bfa lists profiles for all full, associate and provisional members on their website.

 Once you have decided on an industry or industries in which you would like to operate and shortlisted your preferred franchise options, you will need to invest a significant amount of time researching each one.
 How well known is the brand name and what is its reputation?
 What are the potential returns on your investment?
 What initial and ongoing support and training does the franchisor offer?
 What would be a typical ‘day in the life’ for you in the business?
 How has the network grown?
 Have any businesses failed within the network?
 If so, what are the reasons for this?

 It is really important that you spend time speaking with the franchisor including, ideally, key members of the support team across various business disciplines such as marketing, operations, finance and IT.
 Equally when assessing any franchise opportunity, speaking with current franchisees is highly recommended.
-We encourage prospective franchisees to speak with ANY of our current management franchisees and as many as they wish.
+We encourage prospective franchise partners to speak with ANY of our current management franchise partners and as many as they wish.